Role landing page • Interior fit-out finishing

 • Time tracking discipline (start/stop, breaks) and clean reporting.

-For candidates we hire and deploy, we also run a structured verification flow.
 If you need Poland work permit support as part of your path, see: mavial.pl/zezwolenie.html.

 Work authorization (non-EU)